JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 ### Step 4: Receive messages from the SQS queue

 When reading messages from the SQS queue, we will potentially read multiple messages at the same time.
-As such, we will just iterate on each messages and process them individually.
-Another characteristics of Amazon SQS is that you need to delete the message explicitly so it is not processed by your worker.
+As such, we will just iterate on each message and process them individually.
+Another characteristic of Amazon SQS is that you need to delete the message explicitly so it is not processed by your worker.

 The code of the `ExecuteAsync` will look as below.
 We won't do anything yet with the message.